 Solar for farms and rural small businesses

 Are you a farmer or rural small business owner?
 Ever thought about going solar?
-Become a member of Solar United Neighbors and we can connect you with the resources you need to bring solar energy to your farm or business.
+We can connect you with the resources you need to bring solar energy to your farm or business.

 How we can help you go solar

-Become a member of Solar United Neighbors to access our resources and staff assistance to help you go solar.
 Our Heartland Regional Field Director, Autumn Long, can provide expert, vendor-neutral information to help you understand your options and compare proposals from solar installers.
 We also help identify and apply for grant opportunities and guaranteed loan-financing programs available for agricultural producers and rural small businesses.
-Questions?
-Contact Autumn directly at [email protected].

 Our team is ready to help you qualify for financing assistance for your solar energy projects, through programs which can: